Inspiration and structure to transform your work

 Essential critical-thinking skills

 You’ll take Foundations in Critical Studies as part of your first-year experience.
 Through close readings and responses to cultural texts, you’ll learn how to analyze diverse perspectives on major themes and topics.
 Being able to think critically and make a compelling argument, as well as having strong oral and written communication reflexes, are essential skills for a career in visual arts and design.

 We’re committed to equity, intersectionality, and social impact.
-Diversity Studies is an interdisciplinary field that will inform your research and creative processes at CCA.
+Critical Ethnic Studies is an interdisciplinary field that will inform your research and creative processes at CCA.
 As part of this sequence, you’ll take one seminar and one studio, for a total of 6 units, in areas outside your chosen major.

 In-depth explorations and hands-on learning

 Seminars are in-depth explorations of the formations of identity, society, power, and liberation in the United States and globally.
 You’ll learn about the contributions of African Americans, Asian Americans, Native Americans, and Latinx to dominant American culture and subcultures.
 With a hands-on approach, Critical Ethnic Studies studios complement seminars that focus on convergences and relationships between race and ethnicity, artmaking, and design practices.
 Courses such as CONJURE!
 African Sacred Art, A Taste of Resistance, and Primeval Intersection encourage you to consider and incorporate questions about and explorations of cultural formations, power, and privilege into your studio and community practices.